Omenia/robotframework-whitelibrary/README.md

 # Development Environment #
 ## Prerequisities ##
-* Install [Visual Studio](https://visualstudio.microsoft.com/).
-It is needed for modifying and building the System Under Test (SUT).
-The SUT is a WPF application developed with C#.
-* If you want to edit Python with Visual Studio, Python Tools are required.
-They're part of Visual Studio 2017 installer, see details about what to select during installation: https://github.com/Microsoft/PTVS
-* Install [NuGet Command Line Interface (CLI)](https://docs.microsoft.com/en-us/nuget/tools/nuget-exe-cli-reference) to install White DLL packages.
+* Install [NuGet Command Line Interface (CLI)](https://docs.microsoft.com/en-us/nuget/tools/nuget-exe-cli-reference) to install required DLL packages (TestStack.White and Castle.Core).
 * Install [Python](https://www.python.org/downloads/), if not already installed.
 Versions 2.7, 3.5 and 3.6 are supported at the moment.
 * To install Robot Framework and Python for .NET, run
 ```
 pip install robotframework pythonnet
 ```
+* To make modifications to and build the test application (UIAutomationTest.exe), install [Visual Studio](https://visualstudio.microsoft.com/).
+The test application is a WPF application developed with C#.
+* If you want to edit Python with Visual Studio, Python Tools are required.
+They're part of Visual Studio 2017 installer, see details about what to select during installation: https://github.com/Microsoft/PTVS
 ## WhiteLibrary installation ##
-* To install WhiteLibrary, in the root folder of the project run
+* To install WhiteLibrary from source, in the root folder of the project run
 ```
 local_install.cmd
 ```